-The St. Augustine Bell Choir comprised of 16 youth and director Matthias Eichhorn from Gotha, Germany will be playing in worship and offering a concert on Sunday, July 14.
+The St. Augustine Bell Choir comprised of 16 youth and director Matthias Eichhorn from Gotha, Germany will be playing in worship and offering a concert on Sunday, July 14 at 4:00 pm.
 As part of their tour through Ohio, Holy Trinity will be hosting them on Saturday and Sunday nights, July 13 and 14.
-If you would be available to host two or more guests, please sign-up at the Collection and Sign-up Corner in the Gathering Space or contact the church office.

 The choir was founded in 1987 through the efforts of Epiphany Lutheran Church in Dayton.
 To make the founding possible, money was raised from Lutheran handbell choirs throughout the United States for the purchase of the gift set of Malmark handbells.
 Permission was requested of and granted by the East German government in order that Epiphany could transport the bells across the Iron Curtain.
 Matthias Eichhorn, then 8 years old, was one of the original ringers.